A Useful Tool for Self-Assessment

 Do you keep secrets about your sexual or romantic activities from those important to you?
 Do you lead a double life?

-Have your needs driven you to have sex in places or situations or with people you would t rmally choose?
+Have your needs driven you to have sex in places or situations or with people you would not normally choose?

 Do you find yourself looking for sexually arousing articles or scenes in newspapers, magazines, or other media?